Horton, Berkshire

 Horton is a village and civil parish in Berkshire, England.
 It is between Windsor and Staines-upon-Thames.

 History and etymology

 The village name is a common one in England.
 It is Old English in origin and derives from the two words horu 'dirt' and tūn 'settlement, farm, estate', presumably meaning 'farm on muddy soil'.
 In the Domesday Book of 1086 it was recorded as Hortune.
 The Horton Manor was assessed at 10 hides and held by Walter son of Other.

 Geography

 Through the Horton parish flows the Colne Brook which runs to the River Thames from the River Colne.
 Wraysbury railway station is nearest to its southern end, and Sunnymeads railway station is nearest to its western end.
-Heathrow airport is to its east.
+Heathrow Airport is to its east, separated from Horton by the M25 motorway.
 Horton has a local nature reserve, the Arthur Jacob Nature Reserve.

 Parish church

 The Church of England parish church of St Michael has a 12th-century nave, with an ornate Norman arch over the north door in the porch.
 The north transept is 15th century and the square bell-tower is late 16th century.
 The aisle, chancel and vestry were rebuilt in 1875–76.
 The exterior of the church is chequered with brickwork, limestone and flint.
 The tower is square and between 70 and 80 ft high.
 It has a clock, and the ring of bells was augmented from five to six in 1987.